Workplace bullying: Definitions

 This distinguishes bullying from isolated behaviours and other forms of job stress and allows the term workplace bullying to be applied in various contexts and to behaviours that meet these characteristics.
 Many observers agree that bullying is often a repetitive behaviour.
-However, some experts who have dealt with a great many people who report abuse also categorize some once-only events as bullying, for example with cases where there appear to be severe sequelae.
-Expanding the common understanding of bullying to include single, severe episodes also parallels the legal definitions of sexual harassment in the US.
+However, some experts who have dealt with numerous individuals reporting abuse also categorize some isolated events as bullying, for example, with cases where there appear to be severe consequences.
+Expanding the common understanding of bullying to include single, severe episodes also parallels the legal definitions of sexual harassment in the United States.

 According to Pamela Lutgin-Sandvik, the lack of unifying language to name the phenomenon of workplace bullying is a problem because without a unifying term or phrase, individuals have difficulty naming their experiences of abuse, and therefore have trouble pursuing justice against the bully.
-Unlike sexual harassment, which named a specific problem and is now recognized in law of many countries (including the U.S.), workplace bullying is still being established as a relevant social problem and is in need of a specific vernacular.
+Unlike sexual harassment, which identifies a specific problem and is now recognized in law of many countries (including the U.S.), workplace bullying is still being established as a relevant social problem and requires a specific vernacular.

-Euphemisms intended to trivialize bullying and its impact on bullied people include: incivility, disrespect, difficult people, personality conflict, negative conduct, and ill treatment.
-Bullied people are labelled as insubordinate when they resist the bullying treatment.

 There is no exact definition for bullying behaviours in workplace, which is why different terms and definitions are common.
-For example, mobbing is a commonly used term in France and Germany, where it refers to a "mob" of bullies, rather than a single bully; this phenomenon is not often seen in other countries.
-In the United States, aggression and emotional abuse are frequently used terms, whereas harassment is the term preferred in Finland.
-Workplace bullying is primarily used in Australia, UK, and Northern Europe.
-While the terms "harassment" and "mobbing" are often used to describe bullying behaviors, "workplace bullying" tends to be the most commonly used term by the research community.
+For example, "mobbing" is a commonly used term in Denmark, Italy, Norway, Sweden, and Germany, where it refers to a "mob" of bullies, rather than a single bully; this phenomenon is not often seen in other countries.
+In the United States, the United Kingdom, and Australia, "workplace bullying" is primarily used.
+While the terms "harassment" and "mobbing" are often used to describe bullying behaviours, "workplace bullying" tends to be the most commonly used term by the research community.